HTTP (httpbis) Internet Drafts

 Working Group: HTTP (httpbis)

 In HTTP/1.1, the client can request a change to a new protocol on the existing connection.
-This document discusses the security considerations that apply to data sent by the client before this request is confirmed, and updates RFC 9298 to avoid related security issues.
+This document discusses the security considerations that apply to data sent by the client before this request is confirmed, and adds new requirements to RFC 9112 and RFC 9298 to avoid related security issues.

 Authors: Domenic Denicola, Jeremy Roman